MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

     :::image type="content" source="media/faq-duplicate-icons.png" alt-text="Merge versions of Copilot for Sales.":::

     After the merge is complete, users will see only one icon for Copilot for Sales in Outlook desktop.
 It may take a few hours for the changes to take effect.

+### How does optional connected experiences affect Copilot for Sales?

+If your organization has disabled the [optional connected experiences](/microsoft-365-apps/privacy/optional-connected-experiences#admin-controls-for-optional-connected-experiences) policy, the Copilot for Sales app is not displayed in Outlook for users that have installed the app by themselves.
+If the Copilot for Sales app has been deployed by an administrator, it will be displayed for users.

 ## Forms and fields customization

 ### Are changes in the CRM reflected automatically in Copilot for Sales?